 - Reviews and approves, requires modifications in (to secure approval), or withholds approval of proposed significant changes regarding the care and use of animals in ongoing activities.

-- Suspends activities involving animals when necessary; takes corrective action, and reports to funding agency and USDA.
+- Suspends activities involving animals when necessary; takes corrective action, and reports such actions to the Institutional Official.